 Performability and Dependability Evaluation

-To stay in business, organizations must develop and maintain a value proposition that is compelling, whether you are a high-volume or a low-volume provider of products or services.
-Customers expect both receiving products that work properly for long and expect continuous delivering of contracted services.
+To stay in business, organizations must develop and maintain a compelling value proposition, whether you are a high-volume or a low-volume provider of products or services.
+Customers expect both receiving products that work correctly for long and expect continuous delivering of contracted services.
 Over the last decade, performability (performance and reliability) issues have become a critical aspect of that proposition.
-In particular, such an evaluation may be carried out through either measuring or considering system’s models.
-In many situations modeling is the method of choice either because the system might not yet exist or due to the inherent complexity of creating specific scenarios under which the system should be evaluate.
+In particular, such an evaluation may be carried out through either measuring or considering the system’s models.
+In many situations, modeling is the method of choice either because the system might not yet exist or due to the inherent complexity of creating specific scenarios under which the system should be evaluated.
 However, one of the main modelers concerns whenever evaluating systems’ performability is choosing the most suitable modeling technique and the evaluation method.

-The successful implementation and tuning of systems encompasses several aspects within an organization: from business infrastructure to continuous personal educational capacity programs; from quality assurance management methods to tools and models for evaluation of quality issues related to the products or services delivered.
-Nevertheless, the return of such investment is immeasurable, since it might mean the real permanence of the organization in market.
+The successful implementation and tuning of systems encompass several aspects within an organization: from business infrastructure to continuous personal, institutional capacity programs; from quality assurance management methods to tools and models for evaluation of quality issues related to the products or services delivered.
+Nevertheless, the return of such investment is immeasurable, since it might mean the real permanence of the organization in the market.

 Many academic and practical studies have been conducted in our group for performance and reliability evaluation of systems.
-This works encompasses applications on computer architecture tuning, distributed systems (middleware and web-services evaluation), computer network, data-base server systems, manufacturing systems and logistics
+This works applications on computer architecture tuning, distributed systems (middleware and web-services evaluation), computer network, database server systems, manufacturing systems, and logistics